 Seeking better ways to incorporate instruction into the classroom led David to a novel interdisciplinary doctoral program where pioneers of what then was called new media helped David gain new insights about the role of affect in learning.

 Chosen to participate as a leader in a special honors seminar whose theme was looking back at the previous 20 years.
-David’s prepared the premise, that more and more we view the world through a “digital filter,” an intermediary between the real-world and ourselves that can cause distortions.
+David’s prepared premise was that more and more we view the world through a “digital filter,” an intermediary between the real-world and ourselves that can cause distortions.
 Reflecting on his notes gave David a newfound appreciation of the role that data analysis plays in representing the world to us.
-This had led to his current interest in exploring how to teach statistics and analytics to a general business audience.
+This has led to his current interest in exploring how to teach statistics and analytics to a general business audience.

-Most recently, the focus on the role that social media plays in the world made the “digital filter” premise relevant in ways David never imagined when giving hist seminar in the 1990s.
-The future is funny that way.
+Most recently, the focus on the role that social media plays in the world made the “digital filter” premise relevant in ways David never imagined when conducting his seminar in the early 1990s.
+The future can be funny in that way.